XpiritBV/ContainerWorkshop-Docs/Lab3-DockerizingNET.md

 ## <a name="run"></a>Run the application
 We will start with running the existing ASP.NET Core application from Visual Studio.
 Make sure you have cloned the Git repository, or return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to clone it now if you do not have the sources.

-Switch to the `Start` branch by using this command:
+Switch to the `start` branch by using this command:

 ```cmd
 git checkout start